Automattic/jetpack/readme.txt

 **Bug fixes**
 * Search: make sure module cannot be activated when the site does not use a Plan.
+* SEO Tools: do not output any custom meta tags if another SEO plugin is already active.
 * Sitemaps: wait a minute before to generate sitemaps when the feature is activated, to avoid performance issues.
 * Top Posts Widget: display the default title when it is set to empty.